FuelLabs/fuels-rs/docs/src/glossary.md

 A Provider is a struct that provides an abstraction for a connection to a Fuel node.
 It provides read-only access to the node.
 You can use this provider as-is or through the wallet.

 <!-- rs_provider:example:end -->

-## Wallet and signer

-A `Wallet<S>` is a struct parameterized by a signer `S` that implements the `Signer` trait.
-In this setup:

-- The **signer** defines how messages and transactions are actually signed (for example, using a local private key, AWS KMS, or another mechanism).
-- The **wallet** holds that signer and provides a common interface for actions like sending transactions, paying fees, or querying balances.

-By picking a particular signer, you decide whether the wallet can produce signatures or merely operate in a read-only capacity.